Custom Decoders

 A port's Custom Decoder configuration consists of five pieces:

 All five are written into every .active capture file you save, and read back when you open it.
-Reopening a saved capture re-runs the decoder against the captured data, so you see exactly the same decoded annotations the original user saw.
+This is true whether you attached a built-in or one of your decoders: the script text is copied into the capture at attach time, so the capture is self-contained.
+Reopening a saved capture re-runs that stored script against the captured data, so you see exactly the same decoded annotations the original user saw.
 Shipping a .active file to a colleague does not require shipping the .py file separately.

 Authoring a Custom Decoder